How to Switch from GA4 to Clickport Analytics

 - Set up your goals to match your current GA4 conversions

-- Compare the data and verify everything you need is there
+- Compare the data and confirm everything you need is there

-- Remove GA4, update your privacy policy, and optionally remove your cookie banner
+- Remove GA4, update your privacy policy, and drop your cookie banner if you can

-If you hit anything unexpected during the transition, the documentation covers every feature in detail, or reach out directly.
-You can also install the Clickport Chrome extension to see real-time stats for any page you visit.
+If something unexpected comes up along the way, the documentation covers every feature in detail, or you can reach out directly.
+There's also a Clickport Chrome extension that shows real-time stats for any page you visit.

-For the full breakdown of what GA4 does better, what Clickport does better, and the honest trade-offs, read the Clickport vs Google Analytics comparison.
+And if you want the fair version, what GA4 still does better, what Clickport does better, and the trade-offs in between, read the Clickport vs Google Analytics comparison.
+Switching analytics was never the painful part.
+Staying on a tool that drops a chunk of your visitors is.

 Comments